-However, one of the earliest attempts in investigating internal party democracy undertaken by Mosei Ostrogorski in his writing "Democracy and the Organization of Political Parties", maintained that the representation of individual interests had lost to the growing influence of party machine and control exerted by a caucus of senior party figures^[3].
-In most African countries in general and Nigeria in specific party bosses see themselves as demagogue and exercise overwhelming influence on the selection of candidates for political positions.
-There is no doubt that the participation of political parties in Nigeria lack essential internal credos and virtues that conform to international best practices in the developed countries^[8].
-This implies that one of the vital concerns in intra party democracy and Polyarchy is the nomination process that serves as a prism through which power is distributed among organs and factions in the party^[7].
+However, one of the earliest attempts at investigating internal party democracy was undertaken by Mosei Ostrogorski in his writing "Democracy and the Organization of Political Parties".
+He maintained that the representation of individual interests had lost to the growing influence of party machine and control exerted by a caucus of senior party figures[3].
+In most African countries, Nigeria in specific party bosses see themselves as demagogue and exercise overwhelming influence on the selection of candidates for political positions.
+There is no doubt that individual participation through political parties in Nigeria lacks essential internal virtues that do not conform to international best practices as obtainable in the developed countries[8].
+This implies that one of the vital concerns in intra party democracy and polyarchy is the nomination process that serves as a prism through which power is distributed among organs and factions in the party[7].

 Furthermore, the methods of candidate selection and nomination for primary elections in Nigeria have taken a paradigm shift from the principles guiding the operation of democracy.
 It has been characterized by shambles and intrigues.
 The outright imposition and substitution of candidates does not thrive well for internal growth and development of the party.
 It often leads to political transfer window and mass defection from one political party to the other.
 However, the inabilities of political parties to manage their structures toward selection of candidates for election further deepen the likely chances of losing out to other parties.
-Prior to the general elections of 2015, it was discovered that the inability of the party at the center, Peoples Democratic Party (PDP), to manage its house and organized free and credible primary elections from ward level to the national positions affected her potential in winning the presidential election, despite numerous institutions at the disposal of the presidency.
-The same scenario has led on the defection of political heavy weights and money bags from the ruling All Progressives Congress, APC.
-For instance in Benue state, the inability of PDP to organize rancor free primary election for gubernatorial position in 2015, few months before proper elections forced Samuel Ortom to defect to APC, one week before the latter's primary election where he became the flag bearer and won.
+Prior to the general elections of 2015, it was discovered that the inability of the party at the center, People's Democratic Party (PDP) to manage its house and organized free and credible primary elections from ward level to the national positions affected her potential in winning the presidential election, despite numerous institutions at the disposal of the presidency.
+The same scenario led to the defection of political heavy weights and money bags from the ruling all progressives congress, APC.
+For instance in Benue state, the inability of PDP to organize rancor free primary election for gubernatorial position in 2015, few months before proper elections forced Samuel Ortom to defect to APC, one week before the latter's primary election where he won became the flag bearer.
 Also, at the National Assembly, some political opportunists cum politicians utilized the irreconcilable internal wrangling in PDP and got automatic tickets under APC for both House of Representatives and Senate.

-Moreover in the recent time, the rate of internal party crises has not ceased.
-In Ekiti state, following the unilateral decision of then governor, Ayodele Peter Fayoshe appointing his deputy without due consultation of the party stakeholders and faithful triggered animosity within the party PDP that affected the party's popularity in the state.
+Moreover, in recent times, the rate of internal party crises has not ceased.
+In Ekiti state, the unilateral decision of then governor, Ayodele Peter Fayoshe in appointing his deputy without due consultation of the party stakeholders and faithful triggered animosity within the party PDP that affected the party's popularity in the state.
 It was noted that two months after declaration by the governor for his preference, the chief of staff to the governor resigned and accused the governor of destroying the party.
-As if it was not enough, the former governor of Enugu state, Barrister Sullivan Chime left PDP the party that made him number citizen in the state for eight years.
+As if it was not enough, the former governor of Enugu state, Barrister Sullivan Chime left PDP the party that made him number citizen in the state for 8 years.
 On a general note, the poor performance of PDP in the 2015 general elections was attributed to faulty organization of the party characterized by big party stalwarts ceding presidential flag to then president, Dr. Goodluck Jonathan.
-However, the scenario did not augur well with a few party oligarchy from the north who clamored for the completion of the tenure of President Alhaji Musa Yar' Adua who died while in office.
-The wrongful selection of candidature of Goodluck Jonathan denied PDP its power of incumbency.
+However, the scenario did not augur well with a few party oligarchy from the North who clamored for the completion of the tenure of President Alhaji Musa Yar'Adua who died while in office.
+The wrongful selection of Goodluck Jonathan denied PDP its power of incumbency.